Jason Moloney: Moloney vs. Sanchez

-successfully defended his WBO bantamweight title against Saul Sanchez.
+successfully defended his WBO bantamweight title by majority decision against Saul Sanchez.

 Moloney vs. Takei

-Moloney was scheduled to make the second defense of his WBO bantamweight title against Yoshiki Takei on May 6, 2024 at Tokyo Dome in Tokyo, Japan.
+Moloney was scheduled to make the second defense of his WBO bantamweight title against Yoshiki Takei on 6 May 2024 at Tokyo Dome in Tokyo, Japan.
 Moloney lost the bout via unanimous decision (116-111, 116-111, 117-110).

-Nasukawa vs. Moloney
+Moloney vs. Nasukawa

-Tenshin Nasukawa faced Jason Moloney at Ariake Arena in Tokyo, Japan on February 24, 2025.
+Moloney faced Tenshin Nasukawa at Ariake Arena in Tokyo, Japan, on 24 February 2025.
 The fight was part of a high-profile card featuring Junto Nakatani defending his WBC bantamweight title against David Cuellar Nasukawa defeated Moloney by unanimous decision, earning scorecards of 98-92 and 97-93 (twice) from the judges.

+Moloney vs. Gomez

+Moloney snapped his two fight losing streak with a fourth round technical knockout win over Herlan Gomez at the Gold Coast Convention and Exhibition Centre in Broadbeach, Australia, on 6 December 2025.

+Moloney vs. Donovan

+Moloney defeated Andre Donovan via unanimous decision to win the vacant IBF Inter-Continental bantamweight title at Fortitude Music Hall in Fortitude Valley, Australia, on 23 April 2026.

+Zuffa Boxing

+In July 2026, it was announced that Moloney had signed a multi-fight deal with Zuffa Boxing.